hopsoft/rails_standards/README.md

 * Prefer descriptive names in your code. e.g. `user_count` is a better name than `len`.
 * Use [YARD](http://yardoc.org/) formatted comments when code documentation is deemed necessary.
-* Avoid in method comments as they are a cue that the method is too complex.
-Refactor into additional classes/methods that express intent & purpose.
+* Avoid in method comments as they are a cue that the method is too complex; instead, refactor into additional classes/methods that better express intent & purpose.

 ## General Guidelines